szymons99/DjangoWebApp/README.md

-# SimpleDjangoSite
+# DjangoWebApp
- Site about game items made with Django
+ Site about game items made with Django framework